Senior R&D Engineer in VR/MR.

 Computer Sciences, Ph.D.

 Paris — France

 laurent.aguerreche [at] gmail.com

 I am a R&D engineer in computer sciences who worked for software companies and academics.
-My activities are mainly focused on virtual reality and 3D more generally, which also leads to questions about software architecture and performance.
+My activities are mainly focused on virtual and mixed reality, 3D more generally, which also leads to questions about software architecture and performance.
 I also handle issues about user interaction in immersive virtual environments.

-I am working at MiddleVR that is a company providing immersive virtual reality (VR) applications and services.
-I develop our flagship software product, MiddleVR, that simplifies the creation of professionnal VR applications.
-I add support for several hardware devices (HMDs, haptic devices, motion capture systems).
-I also participate to the development of Improov3, our solution for reviewing and collaborating on CAD models.
-Among several software libraries I work on, one is used in Improov3 to import, process and export different CAD file formats.
+Until April 2017, I worked for MiddleVR that is a company providing immersive virtual reality (VR) applications and services.
+I developped the flagship software product, MiddleVR, that simplifies the creation of professionnal VR applications.
+I explored new software technologies.
+I added support for several hardware devices (HMDs, haptic devices, motion capture systems).
+I tracked bottlenecks and gained better 3D performances.
+I also participated to the development of Improov3, a solution for collaborative reviews of CAD models.
+Among several software libraries I worked on, one is used in Improov3 to import, process and export different CAD file formats.

 In 2013, I worked for TechViz as a R&D engineer, at Paris, France, where I implemented OpenGL extensions in TechViz XL, which one might see as an OpenGL driver bringing new opportunities for visualization of 3D data.
 I brought support for new 3D programs into TechViz XL.
 I also improved the software architecture of the body motion capture stack and added support for more mocap systems.